 Filed l by th e Registrant 🗵 Filed by a party other than the Registrant □ Chec k the appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Comm ission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Solic eiting Material under 240.14a-12 !
 (OPKO HEALTH, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent o f Filing Fee (Check the appropr iate box): X No fe ee required.
-Fee o computed on table below per Ex change Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities s to which transaction applies: (3) ng value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on ed and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee r paid previously with preliminary v materials. fee w Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+Fee o computed on table below per Ex change Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities s to which transaction applies: (3) ng value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on ed and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee r paid previously with preliminary v materials.
+Chec fee w filing vas paid previously.
+Identify the fset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting previous filing by registration statement number, or the Form or Schedule and the date of its (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: